YodasMyDad/ShoutingIguana/README.md

 <img src="Assets/logo.png" alt="Shouting Iguana" width="100">

-**Enterprise-grade web crawler and SEO analysis platform built on .NET 9**
+**Enterprise-grade web crawler and SEO analysis platform built on .NET 10**

 Shouting Iguana is a powerful desktop application for comprehensive website auditing and SEO analysis.
-Whether you're analyzing a small blog or crawling enterprise sites with millions of pages, Shouting Iguana delivers professional-grade insights through an intuitive interface.
+Whether you're analyzing a small blog or crawling enterprise sites with a 100K of pages, Shouting Iguana delivers professional-grade insights through an intuitive interface.

 ## Why Shouting Iguana?